|– All societies find it important to call parents by these names and nicknames|

 —R. D. Laing (1971, p.
 78)

 We call parents—and ourselves as parents—‘parents’ because we attempt to direct their behaviour by talking about what they ‘are’.
-That is, we are telling these people what they must do, echoing how their own parents spoke to them when they were small.
+That is, we assume that language determines our nature and actions.
 This is how our species maintains the moral essence of myth, unconsciously.
 (It is here useful to distinguish morality, as a linguistic device, from ethics or ethical emotions.)
 Myth is the linguistic way in which our competing tribes have been organised since time immemorial, and though we have progressed in letting go of it, we are still under its cognitive grip.[iv]
 Our knowledge of biological relatedness supports the system of kinship that defines each society, but parenthood is mainly a declaration.
 A parent is anyone who is considered responsible for our sexual relations, whom we will marry and how we will conduct moral aspects of our life.

 None of this controlling activity is exactly natural—if we understand nature as opposed to culture—but it can lead to a strong predisposition.
 The father who feels offended because you have used his personal name reacts as though you had broken a natural law.
 You ought to call him a father because of the way things are in reality, such as that he conceived you and loves you.
 Ironically, the same form of address devalues your dog.
 He ought to call your dog Charlie because your relationship with this animal is also a loving reality, as valid as the ‘biological’ reality your father invokes.
-However, both arguments are just a cultural game that has little to do with the science of biology.
+However, both arguments are a cultural game that has little to do with the science of biology.